AdobeDocs/campaign-web.en/help/v8/workflows/activities/build-audience.md

 ![](../assets/workflow-audience-example.png)

 Here is another workflow example where an Adobe Experience Platform audience is combined with an Adobe Campaign audience.
 To allow these audiences to be combined, a **[!UICONTROL Change dimension]** activity with the "Recipient" targeting dimension is added after the Adobe Experience Platform audience.
-[Learn how to configure a Change dimenson activity](change-dimension.md)
+[Learn how to configure a Change dimension activity](change-dimension.md)

 ![](../assets/workflow-audience-aep.png)